AntoineTUE/ASDCache/docs/citing.md

 # Citing and Acknowledging

-When using `readASD` in your research or work in general, please make sure to cite the following works, using the appropriate citation format and conventions.
+When using `ASDCache` in your research or work in general, please make sure to cite the following works, using the appropriate citation format and conventions.

 First and foremost, cite the [NIST Atomic Spectra Database](https://www.nist.gov/pml/atomic-spectra-database) that curates and publishes the relevant data.